Open May – September, 12:00-5:00 pm. Closed Mondays (except holidays) | Contact 541-374-8535

-The Cascade Locks Historical Museum is located in one of the three original locks tender’s houses, built in 1905, in the Cascade Locks Marine Park.
-Admission is FREE & donations are accepted.
+The Cascade Locks Historical Museum is located in one of the three historic locks tender’s houses, built in 1905, in the Cascade Locks Marine Park.
 Appointments for school class tours and other group arrangements are available.

 The Historical Museum